elm-in-the-spring/conference-2019/README.md

 Builds the app for production to the `build` folder.

-The build is minified, and the filenames include the hashes.
-Your app is ready to be deployed!
+The build is minified, and the filenames include the hashes.Your app is ready to be deployed!

 ### `elm-app start`